zephyr-programming/AI-Lang/README.md

 ## License

 This project is licensed under the Creative Commons Zero v1.0 Universal license.
-You may view the license at [this link.](https://github.com/zephyr-programming/AI-Lang/blob/main/LICENSE)
+You may view the license [here.](https://github.com/zephyr-programming/AI-Lang/blob/main/LICENSE)